Alcoholic Beverage Policy

 Kids at The Center

 While The Center strives to make quality programming available to all guests, please read the event description carefully to see if this show is appropriate for your children before purchasing tickets.
 Please consider whether your children are able to sit quietly in their own seats without disturbing other guests as this is a necessary courtesy for theater attendance.
-Each person, regardless of age, must have a ticket.
+Each person, regardless of age, must have a ticket and occupy their own seat.
 Lap seating is strongly discouraged, however we do have booster seats for your young children.

-The Center is equipped with an assisted listening system.
+The Center is equipped with an assistive listening system.
 Receivers are available for all events and provided free of charge.
 Guests who are interested in this service should visit Guest Services located in the Entry Lobby on the ground floor.
+We offer two types; please check with your physician to determine which type of listening device is appropriate for you.

 Lost and Found

 If you lose an item during an event, please contact any Center team member for assistance.
 Found items can be turned in to Guest Services.
-Please contact us as at email@example.com
+Please contact us as at910.362.7913 or firstname.lastname@example.org

 to inquire about lost items.
 The Center is not responsible for lost items.
-Found items are held for 30 days.
+Found items will not be held past 30 days.

-We recommend that parents discuss a meeting place with their children upon entering the Lobby, in the event that they become separated.
+Upon entering the Lobby, parents should discuss a meeting place with their children, in the event that they become separated.
 Also, parents should point out Center security guards or house managers for children to turn to in case of emergency.
 Lost children/parents should be escorted to Guest Services to notify Center security, who will arrange search procedures.

 Want to hear first about upcoming events?
 Join our mailing list!